artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 pod 'yoga',  :podspec => 'Local Pods/yoga.podspec.json'
 ```

-Then run `bundle exec pod install`.
-That should grab and set up React Native for you.
-Unlike inside GitDawg,
+Then run `$ bundle exec pod install`.
+That should grab React Native for you.
+Unlike inside GitDawg, CocoaPods will
-CocoaPods will download the source code from the internet. `:podspec` only tells CocoaPods where to find the
+download the source code from the internet. `:podspec` only tells CocoaPods where to find the Podspec, but it will
-Podspec, but it will still download code externally.
+still download code externally.

 Open up the Xcode Workspace - `open Freetime.xcworkspace`, and we're gonna make the code changes - it's all in one
 file.
 Open the file `RootNavigationController.swift` and add a new `import` at the top for `GitDawg`: